SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 with less than 30 seconds left, there will be a 20% chance that you have to escape from the police in your getaway car.
 Amnbushes are already implemented, however ambushes that can get you during raids should be a posibility if one of your rivals has a favour card for it. (not yet in game) Unanswered at the moment.

+ 2. (3)[Unconfirmed] Conquer ->
+In this gamemode (coop compatible) you focus on wiping out a small/weak defence in a specific are, then have to hold it against either attacking gang members, or a breach from the police (or both!) for a set period of time.
+Whilst not a huge gamechanger, gives players something to do when everythings on cooldown.

+ 3. (4)[Unconfirmed] Race ->
+Well..
+What do you expect?
+It's a race!
+Options for a friendly race, betting cash and items, or if you really want to turn up the head, betting pink slips (ownership of your car).
+This can all be set at the Gambling house (hobbie buildings).
+Options for traffic on and off during this would be great too.
+I saw on a post (sorry cant remember your name) a topic about a footrace with implemented parkour, this also sounds great, and can be bet on the same way (just not with pink slips).

 - *Community Input:*
 -